Tango Dancing Polyrhythm/Rubato Style

 For very slow beat, such as Di Sarli El jagüel, 1956, 9 steps per 8 beats (9:8 polyrhythm) is appropriate for especially dramatic sections, alternating with slower step patterns elsewhere.

 For Biagi tangos, dancing 5:8 polyrhythm usually works well, despite strong contrast with beat.
 It took me some time to figure out how to dance Biagi tangos in a way that satisfies my musical sensibility.
 (His milongas and valses never gave me difficulty.)
-Since few women share my musical sensibility, I now try to avoid dancing Biagi tangos with unfamiliar partners.
 My dance interpretation of Biagi was helped by listening carefully to his solo piano piece Cruz Diablo, 1927, his own composition and his first recording, which is never played at milongas.
+Another interesting example of early Biagi is alternate version of Gardel's recording of Lo han visto con otra, 1930 (skip to 2:39 of video), also never played at milongas.

 Exact 3:4 polyrhythm is approximately beats 1 2.33 3.67, which is close to beats 1 2.5 4 of 332 rhythm, exact 5:8 polyrhythm is beats 1 2.6 4.2 1.8 3.4, which is close to beats 1 2.5 4 2 3.5 of 33433 rhythm, and exact 7:8 polyrhythm is approximately beats 1 2.14 3.29 4.43 1.57 2.71 3.86, which is close to beats 1 2 3.5 4.5 1.5 2.5 4 of 2322232 rhythm.
 (9:8 polyrhythm is typically used to align with legato violin or voice, so no associated rhythm.)
 For most dancers, breaking free of underlying 1234 beat is what is difficult.
 Whereas applying rubato to 3:4, 5:8, or 7:8 polyrhythms to align with 332, 33433 or 2322232 rhythms of piano or bandoneón is easy, assuming those instruments are dominant and playing rhythms just listed, since dancers with musical ability naturally want to align with music.
 This is one reason why I prefer to think in terms of polyrhythm and rubato applied to polyrhythm, versus thinking directly in terms of 332, 33433 or 2322232 rhythms.
 Another reason is that piano or bandoneón might not be playing rhythms just listed or dominant instrument might be violin or voice playing/singing legato, so rubato only way to align with music.
 Finally, practice dancing to 3:4, 5:8 or 7:8 polyrhythms, while counting 1234 aloud without music, is easier than practice dancing to 332, 33433 or 2322232 rhythms.